BradleyCulley/bradleyculley.github.io/_posts/2024-broken-12-21-afraid-of-the-light.md

 ## <div align="center">Afraid of the Light</div>

+Perhaps quote this entire speech by Carl Sagan at the start of the essay, here: https://www.youtube.com/watch?v=4rmTK6-Ou4A The clip you've referenced features Carl Sagan walking along the ocean and reflecting on humanity's dreams—both beautiful and troubling.
+This segment is from the final episode of his 1980 television series Cosmos: A Personal Voyage, titled "Who Speaks for Earth?"

 <p>
 I read a post on X recently, in which the author said he was sick of making children do things against their will every day of their lives
 </p>